Governance & Accountability

 Much of the research and advisory support in the Governance & Accountability workstream has focused on CRI Faculty Chair John Ruggie's work as UN Secretary-General’s Special Representative (SRSG) on Business and Human Rights.
 In particular, most project work undertaken in the areas of The State Role in Businessand Human Rights and Access to Remedyis in direct support of the SRSG’s mandate.
 CRI also supported the SRSG’s work to operationalize the concept of the corporate responsibility to respect human rights.
 On June 16, 2011, the UN Human Rights Council endorsed the “Protect, Respect, and Remedy” framework led by Professor Ruggie.
 As part of the Ruggie mandate, CRI worked to develop and then pilot a set of criteria for effective non-judicial grievance mechanisms.
 The final report, "Piloting Principles for Effective Company-Stakeholder Grievance Mechanisms: A Report of Lessons Learned," may be accessed here.

 CRI works closely with Shift, an independent, non-profit center for business and human rights practice that works with governments, businesses and their stakeholders to help put the Guiding Principles into practice through four program areas: a business learning program, government engagement, international partnerships, and education and outreach.
-CRI and Shift are working together on an ongoing project focusing on company-community dialogue, and have produced a series of films on the topic.
-This Corporate-Community Dialog video series won “best communication or publication” award at the biennial Centre for Effective Dispute Resolutions (CEDR) awards ceremony held in London on November 29.
+CRI and Shift are working together on an ongoing project focusing on company-community dialogue.
+Their film series won “best communication or publication” award at the biennial Centre for Effective Dispute Resolutions (CEDR) awards ceremony in 2012.
 The series makes a compelling case for Alternative Dispute Resolution (ADR) methods and processes, using real life corporate-community case studies to show the immediate and long term benefits of facilitated dialogue.
-Awards were made in six different categories, with 22 finalists making the most extensive shortlist in the Awards’ 20 year history.

 Reinforcing Regulatory Regimes: How States, Civil Society, and Codes of Conduct Promote Adherence to Global Labor Standards Michael W. Toffel, Jodi L. Short, and Melissa Ouellet | January 2013 | CRI Working Paper No. 65